mattmccormick/docs/installing_google_chrome.md

 **To download and install the Google Chrome browser, follow these steps:**

 1. Click [here](https://www.google.com/chrome/browser/desktop/index.html) to go to the download page for Google Chrome.
-2. Click the blue "Download Chrome" button
+2. Click the blue "**Download Chrome**" button
 ![](chrome17.jpg)

-3. Read the terms of service and click "Accept and Install"
+3. Read the terms of service and click "**Accept and Install**"
 ![](chrome18.jpg)

 4. Once the file has finished downloading in your browser, click it to open.
-Then click the "Run" button on the pop up.
+Then click the "**Run**" button on the pop up.
 ![](chrome19.jpg)

 5. A box may appear asking if you want to allow the program to make changes to your computer.
-If this happens, click "Yes"
+If this happens, click "**Yes**"
 6. Google Chrome will now download and install on your computer
 ![](chrome20.jpg)